ardani/slim-common/readme.md

 # Configuration management

 First and foremost, remember that the [third principle](http://12factor.net/config) of the [12 factor app](http://12factor.net/) is to store config in the environment.
+I like to remember this easily as, "Don't put API keys in your code."

+Storing configuration in the environment also allows you to have multiple environments with multiple configurations using a single deployment process&mdash;
+you need this for going fast at the beginning and scaling at the end.

 If you didn't do it when you were getting started, make sure that the local `./config.php` file is ignored by git&mdash;you don't want to version control your local